peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Deprecated.</b> Renamed to RoundToIntegerExact.

-Returns a binary float with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.
+Returns a binary floating-point number with the same value as this object but rounded to an integer, and signals an inexact flag if the result would be inexact.

 <b>Parameters:</b>